CORRELATIONS

 DIRECTIONAL (1-TAILED) & NON-DIRECTIONAL (2-TAILED) HYPOTHESES

-Both positive and negative correlations are directional hypotheses or 1-tailed hypotheses.
+Both positive and negative correlations are directional (1-tailed) hypotheses.
 This is because, in both cases, they are predicting a direction.

-When a researcher is unsure if the results will be positive or negative and so predicts any correlation instead, this is an example of a non-directional or 2-tailed hypothesis.
+When a researcher is unsure whether the results will be positive or negative and therefore predicts no correlation, this is an example of a non-directional, or 2-tailed, hypothesis.
 This is because the researcher is not predicting a direction.

 Let’s take the following example to illustrate this point:

-Research has shown that intelligence between siblings is positively correlated, probably because either IQ is inherited or siblings experience similar education.
+Research has shown that intelligence among siblings is positively correlated, likely because IQ is heritable or because siblings receive similar educational opportunities.

-A psycho-dynamic psychologist disputes the findings of such correlations as he believes intelligence and birth order are negatively correlated between siblings, e.g., older siblings are more intelligent than younger siblings.
+A psychoanalytic psychologist disputes the findings of such correlations, as he believes that intelligence and birth order are negatively correlated among siblings; for example, older siblings are more intelligent than younger siblings.
 He believes that this is because older children are given more responsibility than younger children.
-Moreover, older children have never recovered from being usurped by younger siblings, so they aim to please their parents (this might translate to doing well at school).
+Moreover, older children have never recovered from being displaced by younger siblings, so they seek to please their parents (this might translate into doing well at school).

 The psychodynamic psychologist opts for a non-directional hypothesis because previous research has shown a positive correlation and not a negative one.